top of page

 Vintage Colasanti Images

-Struggles to overcome immigrant racism and financial hardships only fueled his desire to work harder to succeed.
-Although he was neither settled nor established, Alex would routinely send money back to his mother in Cebrano.
+Struggles to overcome a variety of hardships only fueled his desire to work harder and succeed.
+Although he was neither settled nor established, Alex would routinely send money back to his mother in Ceprano.

 In 1930, he returned to Italy.
 Conditions had not changed and 3 months later he returned to his new homeland.
-Still single, the 29 year old pioneer rented a house with his brothers and sharecropped for a while.
-Finding female companionship for an immigrant sharecropper in the English community was not likely.
+The 29 year old pioneer rented a house with his brothers and sharecropped for some time.

-After the second world war and into the mid 40’s Emma and Alex became very active in sponsoring other Italian immigrants.
-Alex would find jobs and housing for the 200 to 300 immigrants that they had sponsored, hoping that they would get started easier than he had.
+After the Second World War and into the mid 40’s, Emma and Alex became very active in sponsoring other Italian immigrants.
+Alex would find jobs and housing for the 200 to 300 individuals that they had sponsored.
+His hope was that they would have an easier start than he did.

-In 1945 Alex had built his 1st greenhouse, and would soon be growing crops into the winter.
+In 1945 Alex built his first greenhouse and would soon be growing crops into the winter.
 He did so well farming that season that he purchased an additional 13 acres of land and built a second greenhouse.

-In 1948 a baby girl, Anna Marie, was born to the elated Alex and Emma, it made Sonny even happier as it took a lot of burden off of him.
+In 1948 a baby girl, Anna Marie, was born to the elated Alex and Emma.

-Alex’s life was filled with trial and triumph.
-He always worked and organized people so that they would benefit together in the initiations of such institutions, as the Roma Club, and the Sun Parlor CO-OP.
+Alex’s life was filled with trial and triumph but his belief that members of the community could work cooperatively never wavered.
+His efforts to coordinate with people were instrumental in the initiation of institutions such as the Roma Club, and the Sun Parlor CO-OP.

-The hard work of Emma & Alex and their generosity gained them many friendships within the area.
+The hard work and generosity of Emma and Alex gained them many friendships within the area.
+These friendships were an important part of their lives.

-One cold December day in the late 40s there was a mishap, and the boiler room went up in flames.
-Neighbours and friends helped save the crop and rebuild the boiler room in 2 days.
+This close-knit group of friends showed their sense of community on a cold December day in the late 40s when a mishap took place on Emma and Alex's farm.
+The boiler room went up in flames.
+Neighbours and friends jumped into action.
+Not only did they help save the crop, but they also helped rebuild the boiler room in just 2 days.

-Grandpa Alex always had his hands in the soil, he gardened in the greenhouse in the early spring, and outside all summer.
+Alex always had his hands in the soil.
+He gardened in the greenhouse in the early spring, and outside all summer.
 If he wasn’t busy in the garden or the fruit market, he would weave a basket or two.

 In 1975 Alex’s wife Emma suddenly died.
 Life would change for Alex, but he never let a day go by that he didn’t contribute to the benefit of others.
 He became more and more active in his later years weaving baskets from the branches of willow trees on the farm.